SamuelClucas/SC_TSL_15092024_plate_detect/analyses/0002_ResNet_faster_RCNN_training/01_Plate_Image_Dataset.md

 - I’m not particularly familiar with indexing pandas DataFrames.
-I used pythons [regular expression operations](https://docs.python.org/3/library/re.html) to extract digits (‘) from the dataframe at a given index.
-Using isdigit() doesn’t work (for example, iterating through ’200’ with isdigit() would return ‘2’, ‘0’, ‘0’).
+I used pythons [regular expression operations](https://docs.python.org/3/library/re.html) to extract digits (‘\d’) from the dataframe at a given index.
+Using isdigit() doesn’t work (for example, iterating through ‘200’ with isdigit() would return ‘2’, ‘0’, ‘0’).
 I struggled to use pandas ‘loc’ indexing attribute.
 I may return to this to do so.
 - **getitem** must return a tuple as specified in the tutorial.
 Here,